 The old window changes seasons, from Christmas to Easter, it holds a memory of driving around Brownsville the night before the city clean-up day where I picked up a dozen or so discarded windows with my friend Teresa.
 It was before her stroke.

+I hope my children have memories of Easter.
 Do they remember when I hid their Easter baskets and wrote instructions for a complex treasure hunt that they had to go on before they could find their baskets?
 Coloring hard boiled eggs with the vinegar solution and dropping the color tablets in each cup takes me back through each of my children, Abe, Joseph, Tamara, Stephen and Johnny.
 Julie, my step-daughter and I colored eggs too.
 Coloring eggs goes way back to my own childhood with my older brother Dane and younger siblings Emma, Micah and Sarah.
 Now my grandchildren are coloring eggs, last year Ruby colored eggs at my house, sitting on her mother Rachel's lap.

 One of my oldest Easter memories is with my Grandma Dee.
 I was coloring eggs at her house in California.
 I wanted to make a special egg for my dad so I wrote his name on an egg with a wax crayon.
 I placed it in a cup of dye and when it was done I proudly showed it to my grandmother.
 She burst out laughing.
 I asked why she was laughing.
 She assured me it was cute and I shouldn't change it.
 I still didn't know what she was talking about.
 She pointed to the name on the egg, "DUG" and said, that is not how you spell your father's name, it's Doug.
 I suddenly felt embarrassed and didn't think the egg was special any more, but my grandma insisted I give it to my dad.